bsc-performance-tools/basicanalysis/INSTALL.md

 export DIMEMAS_HOME=<dimemas-install-dir>

 ```

-The projection of the model factors additionally relies on the according SciPy
+Additionally, plotting relies on the according SciPy(>= 0.17.0),
-(>= 0.17.0) and NumPy modules for Python2/3.
-Furthermore, the gnuplot output
+NumPy, pandas, searborn and matplotlib (>= 3.x) modules for Python 3.
-requires gnuplot version 5.0 or higher.
+Furthermore, the gnuplot output requires gnuplot version 5.0 or higher.